-Claudius Ptolemy mostly known as Ptolemy was a Greek philosopher, mathematician and astronomer.
+Claudius Ptolemy mostly known as Ptolemy was a Greek philosopher, mathematician, and astronomer.
 There is no authentic information about his life.
 Analysing his name carefully, Claudius Ptolemy is a combination of Greek-Egyptian names.
 It can therefore be claimed that he belonged to a Greek family living in Egypt and was a citizen of Rome.
-As mentioned by Theodore Meliteniotes in around 1360 (one thousand years after Ptolemy lived), that Ptolemy was born in Hermiou cannot be treated as a true statement.
+As mentioned by Theodore Meliteniotes in around 1360 (one thousand years after Ptolemy lived) that Ptolemy was born in Hermiou cannot be treated as a true statement.
 Moreover, there is no evidence of Ptolemy moving ever outside Alexandria.
 He was born around 90 AD.
-Some scholars believe that he was best at mathematics, others believed that he was very good at explaining ideas and theories.
+Some scholars believe that he was best at mathematics, while others believe that he was very good at explaining ideas and theories.
 Some of them even claimed that he betrayed his fellow scientists by going against the ethics of his profession.
 He is mainly known for his significant contributions to the field of astronomy.
-Ptolemy used works of Theon of Smyrna and he is believed to be a teacher of Ptolemy.
+Ptolemy used works of Theon of Smyrna who is believed to be a teacher of Ptolemy.
 His most important work is Amalgest that is a treatise in thirteen books, the only ancient surviving work on astronomy.
-Initially, its original Greek title was ‘The Mathematical Compilation’ but this title was soon replaced by another Greek title which means ‘The Greatest Compilation’.
-This was translated into Arabic as “al-majisti” and lastly the title Almagest was given to the work when it was translated from Arabic to Latin.
+Initially, its original Greek title was ‘The Mathematical Compilation,’ but this title was later replaced by another Greek title that means ‘The Greatest Compilation’.
+This was translated into Arabic as “al-majisti,” and lastly, the title Almagest was given to the work when it was translated from Arabic to Latin.
 This book constitutes the motion of the sun, moon, and planets explained by mathematical theory.
 His other works include ‘Optics’ in which he explained reflection, refraction, and colour.
-In the field of geography, he wrote a book ‘Geaoraphika’, on how to draw maps.
-He also wrote an astrological treatise, known by the Greek term Tetrabiblos which means ‘four books’ because his work was completed in four parts.
+In the field of geography, he wrote a book, Geaoraphika, on how to draw maps.
+He also wrote an astrological treatise known by the Greek term Tetrabiblos, which means ‘four books’ because his work was completed in four parts.
 Ptolemy died in 168 AD at the age of 78.
-His epigram, which he is said to have written himself read:
+His epigram, which he is said to have written himself, read:

 Well do I know that I am mortal, a creature of one day.